 Mobster Clown: In "The Clownfather," Al Capone forces a group of clowns to take over his crimninal empire while he and his gang take over the clown entertainment business.

 My Hovercraft Is Full of Eels: Larry speaking French while trying to reason with Napoleon in "Napoleon the Conquered" apparently didn't work, as the three are then sentenced to die by guillotine.
-In "Out with the In Crowd," H.M.
-Stanley (the explorer known for the memetic quote, "Dr. Livingston, I presume?") tries to get the jungle natives to stop attacking him, but whatever he said translates to "My name is Silly Suzy and I am wearing rubber underpants."
+In "Out with the In Crowd," Henry Morton Stanley (the explorer known for the memetic quote, "Dr. Livingstone, I presume?") tries to get the jungle natives to stop attacking him, but whatever he said translates to "My name is Silly Suzy and I am wearing rubber underpants."

 "White House Weirdness" is a full-episode parody of Scooby-Doo